Snorkeling in Silfra in Thingvellir National Park in Iceland

 The Into The Blue Day Tour is included on the following great value adventure holidays:

 What is snorkeling?
 Participants swim in specially made dry suits through the crystal clear water.
-We breath through snorkles to have an unobstucted view of the landscape beneath the water level and everyone swims with fins to make things easier.
+We breath through snorkels to have an unobstructed view of the landscape beneath the water level.

 Disclaimer: All snorkeling trips are undertaken on the responsibility of its participants.
 Arctic Adventures does not assume any responsibility for accidents which are caused by its customers or can be traced to there own actions.
 Participants have to sign a waiver before undertaking all trips stating that they realize that all outdoor activities carry an inherent risk.